jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_grid_cubes.md

 ### Processed

-All processable objects in the database are processed.
+All process-able objects in the database are processed.
 All major objects could be queried.

 ### Partially processed

-At least one major processable object is not processed.
-Some objects may not be queryable.
+At least one major process-able object is not processed.
+Some objects may not be query-able.

 ### Unprocessed